-Video streaming has seen significant growth over the years, it is reported by cisco [1] that video traffic contributes more than 70% of the global Internet traffic, where live video makes up 17%.
+Video streaming has seen significant growth over the years, it is reported by Cisco [1] that video traffic contributes more than 70% of the global Internet traffic, where live video makes up 17%.
 Therefore it motivates us to develop better adaptive bitrate (ABR) algorithms to deliver users better quality of experience (QoE).
-Different from traditional video-on-demand (VOD) streaming, low latency live streaming (LLLS) [2] presents more challenges because the video segment can be delivered only after it's been captured and rendered from the ingest side.
-Therefore the total latency is at least the duration of a video segment (about 4 seconds in VOD scenario), and it can increase from rebuffering events which is more likely to happen due to smaller buffer constraints to ensure low latency.
+Different from traditional video-on-demand (VOD) streaming, low latency live streaming (LLLS) [2] presents more challenges because the video segment can be delivered only after it's been captured from the ingest side.
+Therefore the total latency is at least the duration of a video segment (about 4 seconds in VOD scenario), and it can increase from rebuffering events which are more likely to happen due to smaller buffer constraints to ensure low latency.

 To address this issue, researchers propose to use MPEG Common Media Application Format (CMAF) [3] coupled with HTTP/1.1 chunked transfer encoding (CTE) [4], for example, in LL-DASH [5].
-The ingest side consistently produces captured frames and uploads to the HTTP server in the unit of CMAF chunk.
-When the client requests for the latest segment, the server can directly deliver the cached CMAF chunks to the client via basic HTTP chunks, instead of waiting for the full segment's arrival.
-In this way, the end-to-end latency can be greatly reduced from about 10-30 seconds to 1-5 seconds.
+The ingest side consistently produces captured frames and uploads to the HTTP server in the unit of CMAF chunks.
+When the client requests for the latest segment, the server can directly deliver the cached smaller CMAF chunks to the client via basic HTTP chunks, instead of awaiting the full segment.
+In this way, the end-to-end latency can be significantly reduced from about 10-30 seconds to 1-5 seconds.

 However, such LLLS implementation grapples with two critical issues: (1) inaccurate bandwidth measurement.
 On the one hand, there may exist idle time between CMAF chunks and by extension the corresponding HTTP chunks, therefore the client's perceived download time is longer than the actual network transmission time.
-On the other hand, we cannot obtain the sending time of each HTTP chunk due to the physical time gap.
-Therefore we can only analyze the HTTP chunks' arrival time to deduce the bandwidth.
-Although there have been some solutions trying to identify actual download time like [6] and [7], they either neglect such idle time or apply inappropriate filtering algorithms, rendering them far from being accurate, and in turn greatly degrading ABR's performance; (2) various uncertainty in LLLS.
-Apart from inaccurate bandwidth, the client also cannot fetch the exact next chunk size which is available only in VOD streaming, yet the estimated chunk size from prefixed bitrates can deviate with up to 50% relative error.
-Moreover, the idle time from CMAF chunks and player's fetch logic further add up the difficulty to accurately predict the download time and buffer evolution, leading to inferior bitrate choices.
+On the other hand, it's difficult to identify the exact sending time of each HTTP chunk due to physical time gap.
+Henceforth we can only analyze the arrival time pattern to deduce the bandwidth.
+Previous work like [6], [7] cannot suffice to derive actual download time, because they either neglect such idle time or impose inappropriate filtering algorithms, rendering them inaccurate and significantly degrading ABR's performance; (2) various uncertainty in LLLS.
+Apart from inaccurate bandwidth, the exact next segment size is also unavailable for live streaming on the client side, and the estimated size from prefixed bitrates can deviate with up to 50% relative error.
+Moreover, the idle time from CMAF chunks and player's fetching logic further add up the difficulty to accurately predict the download time and buffer evolution, leading to inferior bitrate choices.